anoma/nspec/docs/arch/system/state/resource_machine/notes/nockma_runnable.juvix.md

 2. Implements `executeStep` to:
    - Convert input key-value pair to a Noun (using direct Noun.Atom construction since KVSDatum is Nat)
+   - Construct the Nock subject: [state [key val]]
-   - Construct the full input noun for Nockma evaluation using the executable program and current state
+   - Construct the full input for Nock evaluation: [subject formula]
    - Run one step of Nockma evaluation
    - Parse the result which should be of the form (Noun.Atom new_state output_requests)
    - Parse the output_requests which is a linked list of requests